cmcalder55/cmcalder55.github.io/_pages/sample_collection.md

 ---
 layout: default
-title: About
+title: Sample Collections
 ---
-# About page
+# Collections page

-This page tells you a little bit about me.
+This page will have collections.